 I’m the first celebrant in Australia to complete the Certificate in Gay and Lesbian Weddings (US GWI).

-In these times when our LGBTI community continues to fight for marriage equality, it was predictable that lots of wedding suppliers would jump on the bandwagon.
-Suddenly rainbows are appearing on websites that have never seen a rainbow.
+It’s fabulous that finally Australia has made marriage equality a reality.
+At the same time, it was entirely predictable that lots of wedding suppliers would jump on the bandwagon and tell us how much they support marriage equality.
+Suddenly rainbows have appeared on websites that have never seen a rainbow.
 Ever!

 But when wedding suppliers say, “I support marriage equality” what, exactly, do they mean?
 Do they mean they support marriage equality in a conceptual way – ie “I think it’s a nice idea” – and leave it at that?